moonkie

 14. What Types of Baby Poop Should Concern Me?

-A poopy diaper is a fantastic indicator of how your little one is doing inside.
+A poopy diaper is a fantastic indicator of how your little one is doing on the inside.
 As you've probably noticed already, there are many types of baby poop, and not all of them are concerning.

 Here is a chart to help you discern poopy diapers and know when to call your pediatrician (source):